mperelman/Thunderclap/TROUBLESHOOTING.md

    Should show: "Server ready!" on http://localhost:8000

 2. **Open frontend in browser**:
-   - Go to: `http://localhost:8080/frontend.html` (I just started a test server)
+   - Go to: `http://localhost:8080/index.html` (if using a test server)
-   - Or open `frontend.html` directly in your browser
+   - Or open `index.html` directly in your browser

 3. **Test a query** - if this works locally, the issue is deployment